Steel Billets Manufactured by Continue Casting

 Steel billet is produced by the method of through three processes: It is through the steelmaking system of continuous casting equipment, directly by the molten steel pouring into billet; The second is the steelmaking system in the production of steel ingot casting billet through system of steel rolling rolling equipment or processing of steel semi-finished products; Three is the steelmaking system production of steel ingot by forging the semi-finished product processing equipment.

-Q: How do steel billets contribute to the energy efficiency of a structure?
+- Q: How do steel billets contribute to the manufacturing of packaging materials?

 Send your message to us